 The first fully digital protagonist in a motion picture was Jar Jar Binks from Star Wars Episode I: The Phantom Menace.
 Motion capture was also used in The Mummy and The Gladiator for specific scenes, but the technology was cost-prohibitive at the beginning.
 It quickly became indispensable for certain films, but animation studios were divided on the value of its benefits.
 2006 Oscar winner Happy Feet used the technology extensively, while 2007’s Ratatouille proudly claimed it was “100% Pure Animation—No Motion Capture.”

 Regardless of differences in opinion, the technology and research behind motion capture developed further.
 Modern motion capture was used for roles like Caesar (an ape) in Dawn of the Planet of the Apes and for Smaug (a dragon) in The Hobbit: The Desolation of Smaug.
 These animal or animal-like roles have used motion capture primarily provided by humans.
-The next frontier is motion capture that accurately captures how animals move.
+The next frontier is motion capture which accurately captures how animals move.
 Instead of using rotoscoping, observing animals, or anthropomorphizing them, we can display how they move in reality with the help of the research in progress at the University of Bath.

 Motion Capture Research from the University of Bath

 Animated animals have been present in film for close to a century, but it’s been up to the animators’ senses of motion and the application of rotoscoping to determine movement.
-The advent of a new technique from CAMERA uses motion capture from different breeds of dog to create realistic movements.
+The advent of a new technique from CAMERA uses motion capture from different breeds of dogs to create realistic movements.
 They used animals from the Bath Cats and Dogs Home to create a library of real animal data.
-The goal is to be able translate human motion capture through this library to create more accurate dog movement.
+The goal is to be able to translate human motion capture through this library to create more accurate dog movement.

-The dogs wear coats with reflective markers, and their movement is recorded by specialized camera to record 3D position.
+The dogs wear coats with reflective markers, and their movement is recorded by a specialized camera to record their 3D position.
 Animation studios can use this new technology for accurate animal animation.
 Using the latest animation workstations from BOXX, movie and gaming studios can utilize this new programming to create more realistic animation than ever before.
 Aggregate motion data can create surprisingly accurate guesses of how animals move, which gives 3D motion software a solid idea of the limits and ranges of animal movement.

 Humans can then imitate animal movements using existing motion capture technology and feed that information back to the motion graphics software.
-The software approximates the human movements with its library of animal movements, then builds an animation based on a premade 3D model.
+The software approximates human movements with its library of animal movements, then builds an animation based on a premade 3D model.

 This research project can potentially change the way motion capture works for animal roles in film, gaming, and other visual industries by continually evolving a computational understanding of animal movement and taking full control of that movement using human actors.
 It’s the evolution of animal motion capture.